BradleyA/markit/README.md

 # markit

-markit is a bash script that
+markit is a bash script that adds two comment lines of information about file changes to all tracked modified files in your local Git repository.
+Then it pushes those changed file(s) to GitHub.

  * Insert the file name, version, date, programmer, and hostname as the second line in the file.
  * Insert a one line breif description about the changes as a third line in the file.